sitn/las_extractor/README.md

 Fusion and LAStools are Windows programs.
 They might run (not tested) under Linux using Wine.

 * PostgreSQL/PostGIS database containing a schema `lidar_tile_index` which should contain a table `grid50mfull`.
 This table contains polygons describing the tiling of your LAS files.
-See the wiki for a better description on how to create this table.
+See the <a href="https://github.com/sitn/las_extractor/wiki/Create-the-DB-table" target=_blank>wiki</a> for a better description on how to create this table.

 Getting Started
 ---------------